 • Download Speed: Broadband (3Mb+)

-Duration: 90 minutes (Note: This is based on the amount of video content shown and is rounded off.
+Online assessment for this alcohol personal licence training is carried out over a series of nine modules.
+The duration of the course is 90 minutes.
+(Note: This is based on the amount of video content shown and is rounded off.
 It does not account in any way for loading time or thinking time on the questions).